dme-softwaresolutions/clientcare-help/docs/sw_work.md

 ![my work list view](img/sw_mywork_workhistorylist.PNG "Example of a 'Work History' table")

-## Locking Work
+## Locking

 Work-group records much be approved by an administrator (or manager) before they can be included in your organizations monthly reports.
 When you are satisfied with the contents of your work-group record, please lock the record.

 > To Lock a work-group record, click the **blue lock button**.

 Once a work-group record has been locked by a Support Worker, an administrator can approve the record.
+The support worker will no longer be able to alter the work-group record unless it is unlocked by the administrator.

 *Tip: If you need to unlock a work-group, contact your administrator.
 Administrators can un-lock work-group records as long as they have not already been approved.*

-## Editing Work
+## Editing

-If you need to make any changes to your work-group records, you can do so here.
+If you need to make any changes to your work-group records, you can edit them.

 > To Edit a work-group record, click the **green pen-and-paper button**.

+You can edit a work-group record through your work history list as long as the record is unlocked.
+If you do not see an edit button, then the record has been locked, and you must contact your administrator to get it unlocked.

+When you are finished editting, click the "Save" button at the bottom of the page.

-## Deleting Work
+## Deleting

+You can delete work that has not been locked.

+> To Delete a work-group record, click the **red trash can**.

+Once you have deleted a record, you cannot go back or undo; the record is gone for ever.
+Be certain. :)

 ## Filtering the Table